good-live/WCF-ServerList/README.md

 # WCF-ServerList

+Messy, but it works.

+Not supported by me anymore.
+If you want to support this feel free to copy the code and do so.

 This package creates a serverlist for you Community.
 You can easily add or remove server in your ACP.

 # Installation